joedski/musings/Javascript/HyperHTML and HyperAppIsh.md

     - A key not found in the new list means an instance is going away.
   - We can thus use this to track object identity for HyperHTML.
   - We don't care about order, only identity.
 HyerHTML takes care of actual ordering.

+## Implementation

+So!
+Creating vnodes is easy, now the hard part:
+- Patching the DOM by calling HyperHTML's `bind` and `wire`.
+Mostly the latter, but the former gets called once at the root.
+- Converting the entire tree to plain objects (unthunking things, basically)
+- Calling hooks and such

+### Patch Inputs

+To patch a tree, we need access to a few things:
+- The DOM Element to bind to
+- The next Root Vnode
+- The next State
+- The next Actions

+The DOM Element, well, nothing much to talk about there.  `document.getElementById('app')` or whatever.
+Go wild.

+The Root Vnode, however, is a good question.
+I think they should have the following type signatures:
+- Props-Only Components: `html => (props, children) => {...}`
+- State-Connected Components: `html => (props, children) => (state, actions) => {...}`